Mathnerd314/stroscot/docs/Commentary/Assembly.rst

 * z/Architecture: really expensive, weird OS.
 Verdict: C backend.
 * SPARC: It's end-of-life but I guess you can still buy servers second-hand.
 Verdict: C backend.
 * 32-bit x86: Old desktop PCs.
 From a time/effort perspective it seems cheaper to buy a new computer instead of writing support for these.
 Verdict: C backend or contributor.
 * WASM: it still doesn't support `tail calls <https://github.com/WebAssembly/proposals/issues/17>`__.
 Given the lack of progress it seems like a low priority.
+Verdict: Contributor.
-* LLVM: The bitcode format is worth targeting at some point.
+* LLVM: The bitcode format may be worth targeting at some point.
+Per blog posts the API is much more unstable than the IR, and generating the IR in memory and parsing it is about as fast as using the API.
+Verdict: Contributor.
-* C: compilation to a self-contained C program makes porting much easier, and obviates the need for many of these architectures
+* C: compilation to a self-contained C program makes porting much easier, and obviates the need for many of these architectures.
+Verdict: on the roadmap.
+Note though that this is only compiling to a subset of C - not every C program can be produced.
+And some things like tail calls are really hard to encode in C, or add significant compilation overhead, so it can't be the only option.

-From a design perspective supporting 2 architectures is not much different from supporting 10, it's just a larger set of cases.
+From a design perspective supporting 2-4 architectures is not much different from supporting 10, it's just a larger set of cases, but 10 is more than twice the work of 4.
 ARM support will be tested through QEMU, x86 natively.
 There are also CI services that could work (Drone).
 Code bloat is an issue but keeping each ISA in its own folder should avoid drift.

 In addition to the basic ISAs, there are also extensions and `microarchitectures <https://en.wikipedia.org/wiki/Microarchitecture>`__ to consider. `PassMark <https://www.cpubenchmark.net/share30.html>`__ has a list of CPU shares, it's probably wildly skewed to gaming but it's better than nothing.
 The data on CPU cycles, ports, etc. is rather detailed so it will probably depend on user submissions; for now I'll use my own CPU (AMD A6-3650 APU).

 Operating systems
 =================

+In planned order:

+1. Linux for AMD64, because it's what I'm typing on now
-Linux for AMD64, Android for ARM, and later on Windows for AMD64.
+2. Android for ARM, because it's my phone and it's easy to hook up
+3. Windows for AMD64, which I can emulate with WINE and get access to fairly easily

-We'll exclude Apple for now because its developer documentation sucks and its anti-competitive practices mean that getting Stroscot to work would require starting a war with Swift.
+We'll exclude Apple for now because their OS documentation sucks, they charge $100/year for a "developer license", and their anti-competitive practices mean that they would probably find some way to shut Stroscot down once Stroscot starts being a serious competitor with Swift.
+Of course someone who is willing to jump through all the hoops needed to placate Apple is welcome to try porting.

 Instruction database
 ====================